Dumbbell Incline Bench IYT exercise demonstration image

 Safety Notes

-• Use very light weights to prioritize technique and upper back contraction.
+• Use only light weights to prioritize form

 Spotting